archivesunleashed/archivesunleashed.org/content/new-york/index.md

 | [Newark International Airport (EWR)](https://www.newarkairport.com)         |            ~ 20 Miles           | Newark, in Newark, New Jersey, handles both domestic and international flights |

-There are several options for getting to the downtown core from each airport, including by subway, bus, taxi, and shared vehical.
+There are several options for getting to the downtown core from each airport, including by subway, bus, taxi, and shared vehicle.

 * **[JFK Airport Transportation](https://www.jfkairport.com/to-from-airport/public-transportation)**
-  * [Airtrain](https://www.jfkairport.com/to-from-airport/air-train) - provides transportation around the airport.
+  * [AirTrain](https://www.jfkairport.com/to-from-airport/air-train) - provides transportation around the airport and to subway and LIRR connections.
   * [Public Transportation](https://www.jfkairport.com/to-from-airport/public-transportation) - The AirTrain links all passenger terminals with NYC’s Subway.
 AirTrain fares are separate from Subway, but can both be paid using the MetroCard.
-Detailed transportation options to Manhatten can be found [here](https://www.jfkairport.com/to-from-airport/public-transportation); fares start at $2.75USD.
+Detailed transportation options to Manhattan can be found [here](https://www.jfkairport.com/to-from-airport/public-transportation); fares start at $2.75USD.
   * [Taxi](https://www.jfkairport.com/to-from-airport/taxi-car-and-van-service) - stands are located outside each terminal.
 Taxis at JFK Airport charge a flat fare of $52 for trips between the airport and Manhattan (tolls and tips not included).
 Be sure to check out taxi tips provided on the [JFK webpage](https://www.jfkairport.com/to-from-airport/taxi-car-and-van-service).
   * [Car, Van and Scheduled Bus Service ](https://www.jfkairport.com/to-from-airport/taxi-car-and-van-service) - Reservations can be made at the Port Authority Welcome Center located on the Arrivals level of each terminal.
 Individual car rentals are also available.